mpv-player/mpv/DOCS/man/en/input.rst

     ``metadata/by-key/<key>``
         Value of metadata entry ``<key>``.

+    ``metadata/list/count``
+        Number of metadata entries.

+    ``metadata/list/N/name``
+        Key name of the Nth metadata entry.
+(The first entry is ``0``).

+    ``metadata/list/N/value``
+        Value of the Nth metadata entry.

     ``metadata/<key>``
         Old version of ``metadata/by-key/<key>``.
 Use is discouraged, because the metadata key string could conflict with other sub-properties.

+    The layout of this property might be subject to change.
+Suggestions are welcome how exactly this property should work.

 ``chapter-metadata``
     Metadata of current chapter.
 Works similar to ``metadata`` property.
 This